-Anneli Nyman, PhD in Occupational Therapy, senior lecturer in Occupational Therapy, at the Division of Health and Rehabilitation, Department of Health Science, Luleå University of Technology (LTU), Sweden.
+Anneli Nyman, PhD and associate professor in Occupational Therapy at the Division of Health Medicine and Rehabilitation, Department of Health Education and Technology, Luleå University of Technology (LTU), Sweden.
 Anneli’s research interest is on aging with focus on older adults and how togetherness in everyday activities is experienced and support participation in changing life situations.
-A particular area of interest relates to rehabilitation and how digital solutions can support social participation and community life among older adults.
+A particular area of interest relates to how digital solutions can support social participation and community life among older adults.
 She has broad experience of different qualitative research methods and participatory research.
 Anneli is engaged in the Human Health and Activity lab at LTU, a laboratory used for research and education on how technology in the home can be designed to support people with health-related needs.

-Maria Haak, Deputy Director of Research within the Research Platform for Collaboration for Health, associate professor at Kristianstad University, Sweden.
+Maria Haak, Professor in Health Sciences at Kristianstad University, Sweden.
 Her main research interests concern different aspects and interventions in the home and close neighbourhood environment, and how these influences health, activity, independence in old and very old age.
 In her research investigates the effects of user involvement in research and she actively involve users in different phases of the research process.

-Susanne Guidetti, researcher in occupational therapy and a senior lecturer, employed at The Division of Occupational Therapy, in the Department of Neurobiology, Care Sciences and Society (NVS), at Karolinska Institutet (KI) in Stockholm, Sweden.
+Susanne Guidetti, professor in occupational therapy and employed at The Division of Occupational Therapy, in the Department of Neurobiology, Care Sciences and Society (NVS), at Karolinska Institutet (KI) and a joint position with Karolinska University Hospital, Stockholm, Sweden.
 The line of research has focused on developing and evaluating complex interventions related to health promotion and prevention, interventions, training and rehabilitation in occupational therapy, but also with a wider multidisciplinary approach.
 Susanne is also appointed as the program director for the doctoral programme for PhD students in health care sciences (PUF-V) at KI on a wide variety of subjects within health care, research knowledge and experience.
 Furthermore, group leader for the HELD (Health in Everyday Life after neurological disorders) research group.